 Delays until October, November... or even 2018

 September is looking a good bet, then.
 But not everyone thinks Apple's plans are proceeding smoothly.
-Multiple sources had previously been suggesting that Apple's iPhone 8 may be delayed until November, or even 2018... and it's still possible that we'll get the announcement in September as discussed above, but that one or more of the handsets won't become available for months afterwards.
+Multiple sources have suggested that Apple's iPhone 8, or part of its range, may be delayed by a number of months.

-According to Loup Ventures analysts, Finisar, a company said to be providing lasers that are used for AR depth mapping in the iPhone 8, has revealed that a company (thought to be Apple) is purchasing units in the tens of millions of laser units from it and the final product will ship in October 2017.
+Finisar, a company said to be providing lasers for AR depth mapping in the iPhone 8, has revealed that a company (thought to be Apple) is purchasing tens of millions of laser units from it, and that the final product won't ship until October 2017.
+This story comes via Loup Ventures.

-In a research note, Deutsche Bank analysts state that "key component shortages and technical challenges could delay the release of a high-end iPhone 8 device this fall," according to a Business Insider report.
+Deutsche Bank analysts too have stated in a research note that "key component shortages and technical challenges could delay the release of a high-end iPhone 8 device this fall," according to a Business Insider report.

-While IHS Markit analyst Brian Huh claims Samsung is having trouble meeting demand for the OLED displays ordered by Apple - BGR suggests the delay is because the display will incorporate the home button and Touch ID.
+IHS Markit analyst Brian Huh claims Samsung is having trouble meeting demand for the OLED displays ordered by Apple, and BGR suggests the delay is because the display will incorporate the home button and Touch ID.

-Making predictions about the upcoming performance of Apple stock, analysts at Credit Suisse forecast that the iPhone 8, to be released on the iPhone's 10-year anniversary in 2017, will skip the 'S' generation in recognition of its major updates.
+Analysts at Credit Suisse forecast that the iPhone 8, to be released on the iPhone's 10-year anniversary in 2017, will skip the 'S' generation in recognition of its major updates; and according to Business Insider, an Apple employee in Israel who solders components spoke to them about the next iPhone and referred to it as the iPhone 8 "unprompted".

-Finally, Forbes reckons Apple is going to stop using version numbers altogether, simply calling its next smartphone 'iPhone', with an iPhone SE, iPhone Plus and iPhone Pro alongside.
+Finally, Forbes reckons Apple is going to stop using version numbers altogether, simply calling it 'iPhone'.

 Macworld poll: What do you think Apple will call its next iPhone?